Now that you have applied to Providence, and have been accepted, these are your next steps:

 3. In Person: using personal cheques, bank drafts, transfer funds from a Canadian bank

-For January 2019 (Winter semester), arrive between December 31, 2018 and January 1, 2019.
+For September 2019 (Fall semester), arrive between August 25 and 26, 2019.
 Free transport provided from the Winnipeg Richardson International Airport (YWG) to the Providence campus in Otterburne.
 If you arrive earlier or after the above dates, you will be charged for Early Arrival and Airport pickup.

 You should plan to arrive at the Winnipeg Richardson International Airport on International Student Arrival Day.
 Please contact the International Student Services Coordinator as soon as you have booked your flight to share your travel itinerary and to coordinate pick up at the airport.
 A Providence representative will meet you at the airport’s baggage claim area.
 Please note that there is no bus or train service to the Providence campus.

-International Orientation for January 2019 (Winter semester) is from January 2-4, 2019.
+International Orientation for September 2019 (Fall semester) is from August 27-29, 2019.
+Academic Orientation is from September 2-3, 2019.
 All international students are required to attend.
-During orientation, you will be introduced to Providence and life in Manitoba and Canada
+During orientation, you will be introduced to Providence and life in Manitoba and Canada.

-IMPORTANT NOTE: If you miss orientation you will be charged $325.00 to cover the costs for personal orientation.
-If you stay in residence during orientation the cost is $40 per day for room and meals until the residences officially open and your meal plan starts.
+IMPORTANT NOTE: If you miss International Orientation you will be charged $325.00 to cover the costs for personal orientation.

 Improve Your English